drchase55/NNU_nih_python_jrc/README.md

 ## **Overview**
 The module prioritizes practical coding techniques for biological scientists who have limited or no background in programming in Python or other languages.
 The module also utilizes a blend of short instructional videos, interactive demonstrations, and hands-on exercises to facilitate self-directed learning and knowledge retention.

-Module 0 provides the background information you need to create a cloud account, to copy the needed tutorials from Github (where they are stored), and how to use Github for your data storage needs.
+Module 0 provides the background information you need to create a Cloud Computing account at Azure, to copy the needed tutorials from Github (where they are stored), and how to use Github for your data storage needs.

 Module 1 is a set of foundational tutorials in Python

-Module 2 expands the python toolbox to NumPy & Pandas (great data handling tools), graphing libraries and statistics for bioinformatics.
+Module 2 expands the Python toolbox to NumPy & Pandas (great data handling tools), graphing libraries and statistics for bioinformatics.

 Module 3 tutorials show how to save and edit Python scripts to extend your programming outside of Jupyter notebooks for reproducibly running programming tasks.

 ## **Background**